camsellem/woolies-chatbot/README.md

 # The Woolies Chatbot demo
 This repository contains the demo scripts used for the chatbot demonstration during APEX 2025 in Chicago.
+This is a short demonstration of a RAG architecture built with Elastic.
 The core of the demo is a Userscript module, which lets you manipulate the page's DOM, capture user events, and inject JavaScript snippets.

 The demo flow is as follows: